 Photo: Sean Pavone/Shutterstock

-The Caribbean nation of Antigua and Barbuda is launching a remote worker visa program this fall.
+The Caribbean nation of Antigua and Barbuda launched their remote worker visa program October 2020.
 Positioned on the border of the Caribbean and Atlantic, the islands are well known for their beautiful protected reefs, rainforest topography, and stunning beaches — of which there are 365.

 The two-year Nomad Digital Residence program has a few stipulations.
-You must earn at least $50,000 a year, and your employers can not be from the nation.
+You must earn at least $50,000 a year, and your employers can not be from the nation (though self-employed individuals or freelancers with clients outside the country are also eligible).
 There is also an application fee of $1,500 for an individual, $2,000 for a couple, and $3,000 for a family of three or more.
 The nation also requires you to have the correct health insurance.

 Aruba